shrutidoshi94/Google-Data-Analytics-Professional-Certificate/CaseStudy1: Cyclistic Bike Share/README.md

 3.**Data Cleaning**

-A new table is created in the database using [query](./CaseStudy1: Cyclist Bike Share/Data Cleaning.sql) with following changes:
+A new table is created in the database using [queries](./Data%20Cleaning.sql) with following changes:

 - New columns added: ride_duration, weekday_of_trip, month_of_trip, row_number for duplicate ride_id
 - 211 Duplicate ride_id with less accuarte timestamp removed